madetech/nhs-virtual-visit/docs/runbook/07-setting-up-terraform.md

 It is possible that you have already existing Terraform projects and have a build process for them.
 In that case, there's nothing special about the Terraform, though the backend may require extra configuration.

+These instructions assume you have an already existing Azure account and subscription created.
+If this is not the case, you may need to go through that setup or liase with your ops team to get that.

 ## Creating a Terraform organisation

 You need to create a terraform organisation before you can set the required Terraform variables and environment variables on your Terraform app.